WindowsNT/SpeechRec/Readme.md

 SpeechX1(some_ptr, MyCallback, L"en-US", 0);
 ```
 Where
-	* - ptr = the value passed to SpeechX1
+- ptr the value passed to SpeechX1
-	* - If reco is nullptr, then the recognizer is in idle state.
+- If reco is nullptr, then the recognizer is in idle state.
 Return S_OK to continue.
 If you return E_FAIL, session ends.
-	* - If reco is text, then conf is the confidence mode:
+- If reco is text, then conf is the confidence mode:
-		* If -1, it's still in recognition mode
+- If -1, it's still in recognition mode
-		* If 0, high confidence
+- If 0,1,2,3 high/medium/low/bad confidence
-		* If 1, medium
-		* If 2, low
-		* If 3, bad

 return S_OK to continue, E_FAIL to stop.